VCR (EP): 2005 SideOneDummy release

 The extended play recording helped gain the attention of SideOneDummy, leading to its re-release in 2005, with a different album cover.
-"We Are VCR" is not included, but it does contain the demo versions of "Really Something" and "Destroy", which were recorded and released again on Power Destiny.
+"We Are VCR" is not included; instead it contains the demo versions of "Really Something" and "Destroy", which were recorded and released again on the 2006 album Power Destiny.
 It includes a more thorough album booklet, with lyrics, as well as a different studio mix of the tracks, which was done by Bruce MacFarlane.